joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Custom sections:

 You can **specify a custom base AMI** to use for the service host if you wish with var.custom_ami_id.
-Tested and working using Ubuntu 18.04 as an example ;)

 **Userdata has been divided into sections which are individually applicable**.
 Each is a HEREDOC and may be excluded by assigning any non-empty value to the relevant section variable.
 The value given is used simply for a logic test and not passed into userdata.
 If you ignore all of these variables then historic/ default behaviour continues and everything is built on the host instance on first boot (allow 3 minutes on t2.medium).